vnguyendon/gw-config-apis/data/bot/catalogue.md

 ###### 3. Within a sequence

-The `"PlaySound"` action needs to be written inside a Step, within a hash of `"Type": "Action"`.
+The `"Sound"` action needs to be written inside a Step, within a hash of `"Type": "Action"`.
 It can be integrated anywhere in the `"Steps"` (first or last position - it does not matter).

 ###### 4. Example